bseltz-cohesity/scripts/python/nodeRemove/README.md

 * domain defaults to local if not specified
 * nodeId will default to a last node added to the cluster if not specified
 * maxFull defaults to 70 (70%) if not specified

+Note: The script will not remove a VIP from the cluster, to avoid any connectivity issues.
+The extra VIP can be removed after removing its DNS entry and letting any cached DNS referrals expire.

 ## The Python Helper Module - pyhesity.py
 The helper module provides functions to simplify operations such as authentication, api calls, storing encrypted passwords, and converting date formats.
 The module requires the requests python module.